Bennett football forced to forfeit previous regular-season games, moves to 0-6

 This is a developing story.
 Check back for updates.

-Bennett, the defending Section VI Class AA football champion, has had to forfeit its first six games this season after the section ruled it had used an ineligible player, Buffalo Public Schools athletic director Michael House confirmed to The Buffalo News on Friday.
+Bennett, the defending Section VI Class AA football champion, has had to forfeit its first six games this season after the section ruled it had used an ineligible player, Buffalo Public Schools assistant superintendent for athletics Michael House confirmed to The Buffalo News on Friday.

+The player, who was a junior varsity football player last season for Sweet Home as an eighth-grader, didn't complete a New York State Public High School Athletic Association transfer notification form, which is required to be filed to the section for a transferring player to be eligible.

+Due to the use of an ineligible player, the Tigers went from 4-2 overall and 2-0 in Class AA, to 0-6 and 0-2, before Friday night's game against Niagara Fall at All-High Stadium.
+Bennett had been ranked No. 10 in the New York State Sportswriters poll in Class AA.

+Lancaster and Orchard Park, the two teams that Bennett beat in Class AA, move to 6-0 overall.
+Lancaster (3-0 in the division) and Orchard Park (2-0 in the division) play Friday night with the winner clinching the top seed in the Class AA playoffs.

-Four of the five Section VI teams in Class AA make the playoffs, so it’s still possible the Tigers could still qualify by beating Niagara Falls (1-5) on Friday and Hutch Tech (0-6) next week in the final two games of the regular season.
+Four of the five Section VI teams in Class AA make the playoffs, so it’s still possible the Tigers could qualify by beating Niagara Falls (1-5) on Friday and Hutch Tech (0-6) next week in the final two games of the regular season.
 Bennett made the state Class AA finals last season.
+Due to the violation and Section VI policy regarding NYSPHSAA infractions, Bennett coach Steve McDuffie will miss the game against Niagara Falls, Section VI Executive Director Mark DiFilippo said.
+Former St. Joe's coach Bob O'Connor will lead the Tigers.

+Section VI became aware of Bennett possibly having an ineligible player when the information was provided to the organization, DiFillippo said.

 Support Local Journalism